dvcons/TheCBook/README.md

 # TheCBook

-Solutions to all exercises from (The C Book)[https://publications.gbdirect.co.uk/c_book/].
+Solutions to all exercises from [The C Book](https://publications.gbdirect.co.uk/c_book/).